Revised

 Sublease and assignments

 Under a sublease, the original tenant retains some rights or obligations in the leased property.
-Under an assignment, the entire interest is transferred to the new tenant and the original tenant has no rights or obligations under the original lease.
+Under an assignment, the entire interest is transferred to the new tenant, and the original tenant has no rights or obligations under the original lease.

 Missouri law specifically denies the tenant the right to assign the lease interest without obtaining written consent from the landlord.
-This law applies to any tenant with a lease for a period of less than two years, so it would apply to verbal leases.
+This law applies to any tenant with a lease for a period of less than two years, so it applies to verbal leases.
 If the tenant assigns the lease to someone without the permission of the landlord, the landlord, after giving 10 days notice, can re-enter the premises.

 This law does not prohibit the tenant from subletting.
 A tenant can sublease under a verbal lease in the absence of a valid and binding agreement prohibiting such a sublease.
 When the original lease was for farming purposes only, a sublease without the same restrictions has been held void.
 A tenant cannot sublease and convey greater rights to the subtenant than what the tenant held under the lease.
 For example, if the original lease restricted the use of the land by the tenant to the planting of row crops, the sublease must also contain this restriction for the subtenant.
-Also, it has been held that a tenant from year-to-year has no authority to sublease the farm so as to tie it up with a crop the following year.
+It has also been held that a tenant from year-to-year has no authority to sublease the farm so as to tie it up with a crop the following year.

 Death of landlord or tenant